 Study Away Proposal

 A proposal is required for all Study Away experiences to be considered.
-The submission of the proposal is a three step approval process.
-The first step is the pre-approval submitted by December 1 gaining the support from academic leadership.
-The second step is the submission of the full proposal for approval and is submitted by March 1 to the Director of Experiential Learning and shared with the Study Away Review Team.
+The submission of the proposal is a three step review and approval process.
+The first step is the pre-approval submitted by December 1 followed by the full proposal submitted by March 1.
+Both proposals are submitted to the Director of Experiential Learning and is then reviewed by the Study Away Review Team.
+Team recommendations are made to the Dean of Instructional Support as well as the Provost.

 - the proposal informs the review team of your expertise around travel, how the experience meets the curricular needs of the course, the logistics of the experience and overall cost